 Scholarship Contest Details

-Take a photo from vacation and write the destination, how you got there, and any tricks you used to save money (Any way you save money traveling counts, this can be carpooling, finding a great deal on a hotel or Air BnB, staying with friends or family, using credit card reward points or any other money-saving tricks you’ve tried!)
+Take a photo from a vacation and write the destination, how you got there, and any tricks you used to save money (Any way you save money traveling counts, this can be carpooling, finding a great deal on a hotel or Air BnB, staying with friends or family, using credit card reward points or any other money-saving tricks you’ve tried!)
 Our favorites will be featured on the site and the winner will receive a $500 scholarship!

 *Any vacation photo taken in the last two years is eligible.
 Although all photographs taken from any advice are eligible, we are mainly looking for pictures that showcase a scene at a destination.
 So selfies and pictures that are heavily filtered are unlikely to win or be featured.